 Researchers.
-Science maps can be used to ease access to research results, relevant funding opportunities, and potential collaborators [9] inside and outside the fields of inquiry, and to detect social networks and invisible colleges [10].
+Science maps can be used to ease access to research results, relevant funding opportunities, and potential collaborators inside and outside the fields of inquiry, and to detect social networks and invisible colleges.

 Grant Agencies/R&D Managers.
 While maps of science cannot substitute for informed peer evaluation or expert panels, they can be used as tools to monitor (long-term) money flow and research developments, evaluate funding strategies for different programs, make informed decisions on project durations, and study funding patterns.
-In addition, they can also be used to identify the impact of research funding programs [11-14], scientific frontiers [15-18], the dynamics (speed of growth, diversification) of scientific fields [19], and complementary capabilities.
+In addition, they can also be used to identify the impact of research funding programs, scientific frontiers the dynamics (speed of growth, diversification) of scientific fields, and complementary capabilities.

 Industry/National Security Agency.
 Maps of science can be utilized to gain access to major scientific results, knowledge carriers, etc. Information on needed technologies could be incorporated into maps, facilitating industry pulls for specific directions of research.
 Data Providers.
-Maps provide unique visual interfaces to digital libraries [20].
-A successful example is the visual classification taxonomy developed and used in the MACE project.
+Maps provide unique visual interfaces to digital libraries.